protontypes/open-sustainable-technology/README.md

 - [XPalm](https://github.com/PalmStudio/XPalm.jl) - A process-based model for simulating oil palm (Elaeis guineensis) growth and development.

 ## Emissions

+> This category of tools targets how to identify, quantify, forecast, and reduce greenhouse gas emissions.

 ### Carbon Intensity and Accounting

+> **What?** Carbon intensity refers to the amount of carbon dioxide or equivalent greenhouse gases emitted per unit of activity, output, or energy used.
+Carbon accounting is the systematic process of measuring, tracking, and reporting greenhouse gas emissions generated by a nation, organization, product, or activity.

+> **How?** These tools help estimate and reduce the carbon footprint of individuals, travel, services, and products; facilitate comparison of sustainability data and best practices; and optimize carbon planning.

 - [NMF.earth app](https://github.com/NMF-earth/nmf-app) - iOS & Android app to understand and reduce your carbon footprint.
 - [EnergyPATHWAYS](https://github.com/energyPATHWAYS/EnergyPATHWAYS) - The energyPATHWAYS Model is a professional, open source energy and carbon planning tool for use in evaluating long-term, economy-wide greenhouse gas mitigation scenarios.
 - [blockchain-carbon-accounting](https://github.com/opentaps/blockchain-carbon-accounting) - Code of the Carbon Accounting and Certification Working Group.